marccarre/cassandra-utils/README.md

 cassandra-utils
 ========================

-Utilities to make your life easier if you use Apache Cassandra.
+Library of utilities to assist with developing applications based on Apache Cassandra.

 Features: